GirmaMM/solar-challenge-week-1/README.md

 ## Overview

-This project is for Solar Challenge Week 1.  *(Add a brief description of the project here.
-What is the purpose?
-What does it do?)*
+This project is for Solar Challenge Week 1.

 ## Setup